oneeve8/kobble-data/content/Githubsupport.md

 Sharing is one of the key features of Kobble.

 You will need a GitHub account in order for Kobble to enable sharing.
-Just tap the Home button and select the GitHub tab, so you can set up either a private or free public GitHub account.
+Just tap the Home button and select the GitHub tab, so you can set up either a private GitHub account or free public GitHub account.

 (Assuming that you are going to have a free non github version and a free github version, I would word it differently... something like this:)